gnutls/gnutls/SECURITY.md

 # Releasing

-Currently our releases are time-based, thus there are no special releases targetting security fixes.
+Currently our releases are time-based, thus there are no special releases targeting security fixes.
 At release time the NEWS entries must reflect the issues addressed (also referring to the relevant issue trackers), and security-related entries get assigned a GNUTLS-SA (gnutls security advisory number).
 The assignment is done at release time at the web repository, in